lisphilar/covid19-sir/.github/CONTRIBUTING.md

 - tests were successfully completed, and
 - the revision is well documented in docstring/README and so on.

-Test command is explained in [README](https://github.com/lisphilar/covid19-sir/blob/master/README.md) for developers.
+Test command is explained in [Installation and dataset preparation](https://lisphilar.github.io/covid19-sir/INSTALLATION.html) for developers.

 Please use appropriate template if available, and specify the related issues and the change.